-E18) You accept a student into EOPS based in part on your Financial Aid Office's determination that she is eligible for a Board of Governors Fee Waiver B (BOGFW-B).
+E18) You accept a student into EOPS based in part on your Financial Aid Office's determination that she is eligible for a CA College Promise Grant B (BOGFW-B).
 You provide the student with EOPS orientation and counseling services, along with a book service voucher.
-You then learn from Financial Aid that due to an error, the student was actually never eligible for a BOGFW-B (or A).
+You then learn from Financial Aid that due to an error, the student was actually never eligible for a CA College Promise Grant B (or A).
 What do you do now?

 ANSWER: Unless the student is determined to have zero (0) Expected Family Contribution (EFC) and therefore eligible for a BOGFW-B, you must immediately cease providing EOPS services to the student and you may not count the student as served for MIS purposes.

 However, the student is not required to return any EOPS grant award or book service voucher that he/she received.

-E19) Your Financial Aid Office codes all students as BOGFW-C. What are the steps that need to be taken to determine if the student is BOGFW-A or BOGFW-B eligible?
+E19) Your Financial Aid Office codes all students as CA College Promise Grant (formerly BOGFW)-C. What steps need to be taken to determine if the student is CA College Promise Grant A or B eligible?